-In the event of there being more than 210 applications for places in Year 7 for the 2021/22 academic year or more applications than places for any year group during the school year, the following oversubscription criteria will be used to prioritise applications, after the admission of children whose Education, Health and Care Plan that names the school:
+In the event of there being more than 210 applications for places in Year 7 for the 2022/23 academic year or more applications than places for any year group during the school year, the following oversubscription criteria will be used to prioritise applications, after the admission of children whose Education, Health and Care Plan that names the school:

-- 1. Children in care and children who were previously in care but immediately after being in care became subject to an Adoption, Child Arrangement, or Special Guardianship Order. - 2.
+- 1. Children in care and children who were previously in care but immediately after being in care became subject to an Adoption, Child Arrangement, or Special Guardianship Order including those who appear (to the admission authority) to have been in state care outside of England and ceased to be in care as a result of being adopted. - 2.
 Children with an unequivocal professional recommendation from school medical officers or educational psychologists that non-placement would result in medical or psychological harm.
 Parents must complete the relevant section on the application form and attach medical reports from either the School's Medical Officer or an Educational Psychologist backed up by a second health opinion by the student's GP.
 These reports must set out in particular the reasons why Wadebridge School is the most suitable school and what difficulties would occur if the child had to go elsewhere.
-These reports must be received with the application form by the published date.
+These reports must be received

+- with the application form by the published date.
 These applications will be considered by the Admissions Team.
-Information received after the published date for receipt of applications under the Local Authority's coordinated scheme will not be considered.

-- 3. Children who have a sibling attending the School at the time of application and who will still have a sibling attending the School at the proposed date of admission.
+Information received after the published date for receipt of applications under the Local Authority's coordinated scheme will not be considered. - 3.
+Children who have a sibling attending the School at the time of application and who will still have a sibling attending the School at the proposed date of admission.
 A sibling is defined as a full, half, step, adopted or long-term fostered child living at the same address.
 In the case of siblings living at a different address the siblings must be blood relatives, in other words share at least one parent.
 We do not include 'cousins' within our definition of siblings - 4.
 Children who attend a primary school whose designated area is contained within or forms part of the designated area of Wadebridge School. - 5.
-Children who live in the designated area of Wadebridge School, or whose parents can provide evidence that they will be living in the designated area of Wadebridge School by the by the beginning of the autumn term of the 2021/2022 school year. - 6.
+Children who live in the designated area of Wadebridge School, or whose parents can provide evidence that they will be living in the designated area of Wadebridge School by the beginning of the autumn term of the 2022/2023 school year. - 6.
 Children of Wadebridge School staff in either or both of the following circumstances: - a) where the member of staff has been employed at the school for two or more years at the time at which the application for admission to the school is made, and/or - b) the member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage. - 7.
 Distance from school with those living closer having greater priority.
 For specific details see 'Tie Breaker' below.